 - Large Group Time - Large-group time builds a sense of community.
 All children and teachers come together for movement and music activities, interactive storytelling, and other shared experiences.
 Children have many opportunities to make choices and play the role of leader.

 - Snack or Meal Times - Meals and snacks allow children to enjoy eating healthy food in a supportive social setting.
 Our programs use "Family Style Dining" meaning teachers and children eat at the table together.
 Children participate in setting the table, serving themselves, and conversing with their peers and teachers to build a sense of family.

-- Outside or Gym Time - We know that your child's brain and body will work better when it has proper nutrition, proper rest, and plenty of exercise.
-Going outside will always be our first choice when possible.
+- Outside - We know that your child's brain and body will work better when it has proper nutrition, proper rest, and plenty of exercise.
+Your child will have opportunities to jump, run, swing, and climb throughout the day.